MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/triggers.md

 ![Vertical StackLayout VisualState](triggers-images/adaptivetrigger-vertical.png "AdaptiveTrigger example")
 ![Horizontal StackLayout VisualState](triggers-images/adaptivetrigger-horizontal.png "AdaptiveTrigger example")

 The [`MinWindowHeight`](xref:Xamarin.Forms.AdaptiveTrigger.MinWindowHeight) and [`MinWindowWidth`](xref:Xamarin.Forms.AdaptiveTrigger.MinWindowHeight) properties can be used independently or in conjunction with each other.
-The following XAML shows an example of using both properties together:
+The following XAML shows an example of setting both properties:

 ```xaml
 <AdaptiveTrigger MinWindowWidth="800"